At Roundwood Park School home learning is set regularly for a number of excellent reasons:

 - To help parents know what their children are studying.

-Students are given a planner in which to record their home learning (and much more).
+Students’ home learning is recorded on Show My Homework.
 The home learning timetable is a general guide to when home learning will be set, although the timing may vary in order that it links effectively with classwork.
-The planner also contains information about the nature of home learning in each subject in each year.
 Parents are encouraged to support their children’s work by providing a suitable space for study at home and by taking an interest in the work.
 We are very happy for parents to aid students with home learning, provided this helps the student’s understanding of the work.
 We ask you to do your best to ensure that students do not copy or have the work done for them!

 In particular, we would suggest that you could be most helpful by: